 What was the Olive Branch Petition?

-The Olive Branch petition was a last ditch effort by the American colonists to avoid war with the British Empire.
+The Olive Branch petition was a 1775 document sent by the colonists to King George III stating their desire to remain loyal British subjects.
+The petition was a last ditch effort by the American colonists to avoid war with the British Empire.

 The olive branch dates back to Ancient Greece as a symbol of peace.
 The Second Continental Congress adopted this symbolism to show the colonists and world that they were attempting one last effort at maintaining cordial relations with Britain.